What do parts of speech mean in Russian? What parts of speech are there?

 Principles of classification

-Morphology is engaged in the study of words, where all words are defined as independent parts of speech and.
+Morphology deals with the study of words, where all words are defined as independent parts of speech and.
 They are classified according to several criteria:

-1. Semantic - the generalized meaning of the group.
-For example, to designate an object, use a noun.
+1. Semantic – generalized meaning of the group.
+For example, to designate an object, a noun is used.

-2. Morphological - an indicator of the modification of the word form.
-It can be constant or change during the transition to another genus,.
+2. Morphological – an indicator of modification of a word form.
+It can be constant or change when moving to another gender.

-3. Syntactic - the property of words to bind into a constructive sentence and be its members.
+3. Syntactic - the property of words to be linked into a constructive sentence and to be its members.

-Researchers classify words differently.
-There is no consensus on how many parts of speech are in .
+Researchers classify words in different ways.
+There is no consensus on how many parts of speech there are.
 The generally accepted rule is allocation of 10 speech groups.

 Numerals are studied only at school.
-Academicians equate them with adjectives.
-The dispute goes around and participles.
-Some linguists note manifestations of verb properties in them.
-Others are sure that such forms should be separated into independent (significant) parts of speech.
+Academics equate them to adjectives.
+The controversy also surrounds gerunds.
+Some linguists note manifestations of verbal properties in them.
+Others are confident that such forms need to be separated into independent (notional) parts of speech.

-Separate textbooks suggest referring the words "nowhere", "there", "there" to adverbs.
+Some textbooks suggest classifying the words “nowhere”, “there”, “there” as adverbs.
 This is due to the difference in composition.
-When writing the article, we were guided by the literature approved by Ministry of Education.
+When writing the article, we were guided by the literature approved Ministry of Education.

 Groups

-Let's look at the parts of speech.
+Let's look at what parts of speech there are.
 Name two large groups:

-1. Significant - giving names to objects give their characteristics or point to them.
-In fact, all words are concentrated in this group.
+1. Significant - give objects names give their characteristics or indicate them.
+In fact, all the words are concentrated in this group.

-2. Service - determine the relationship between significant word forms, contribute to their connection in one sentence.
-They do not carry a semantic load, they serve as a constructive construction of speech.
+2. Functional - determine the relationship between significant word forms, contribute to their connection in one sentence.
+They do not carry a semantic load and serve the constructive construction of speech.

-Separate the group consists of interjections.
+Separate the group is made up of interjections.
 They express feelings.
-Imagine that a person cuts his finger while cooking.
-Emotions need to be released.
-The injured person can lament for a long time, using all known independent and auxiliary parts of speech.
-That is, describe the knife, the action performed, the signs that it possesses (significant); using prepositions to determine the relationship with the subject (service).
-Or maybe just exclaim "Ay!"
+Let's imagine that a person cuts his finger while cooking.
+It is necessary to throw out emotions.
+A traumatized person can lament for a long time, using all known independent and auxiliary parts of speech.
+That is, to describe the knife, the action performed, the signs it possesses (significant); using prepositions to determine the relationship with the subject (service).
+Or maybe just exclaim “Ay!”

 Important!
 You can ask a question only to significant word forms.